-Planet Geology is bringing you a comprehensive crash course in geology that will help you in your preparation for the UPSC IFS geology mains examination.
-Video lectures, study material, and solutions to IFoS previous year papers will be provided, all in one place.
+Planet Geology is bringing you a comprehensive course in geology that will help you in your preparation for the UPSC IFS geology mains examination.
+Video lectures, study material, and indicative beta solutions to IFoS and CSE previous year papers will be provided, all in one place.

 Students will be provided with instruction using live videos and pre-recorded lectures.
 Students will also have access to the regular doubt clearing sessions.

 Students will be provided access to the study material and slides presented in the class.